MatthieuGlemarec/SolarCast/Journal.md

 The log transformation improved variance stability (a more critical issue) at the expense of a minor increase in skewness.
 This trade off is acceptible and so, model_log_solargen appears to be the reasonable choice for model training

+## 06: Apply Polynominal Regression to the Strongest Predictor to Gain Precision.

+### Steps take
+- Add a quadratic term for 'glorad' to account for non-linear effects in solar generation.
+- This aims to improve model performance in higher radiation ranges where the linear model underpredicts.
+-Conduct anova test to validate improvements.
+- Observe results.

+### Observations
+- Reduced2 -     	(RMSE: 2756.75)	- (MAE: 2105.45)
+- Log-transformed -	(RMSE: 4337.00) - (MAE: 2636.23)
+- Quadratic Model -	(RMSE: 2687.25)	- (MAE: 2041.25)

+#### Anova Result: reduced2 v model_poly
+- F-statistic = 18.92: A high number that suggest meaningful improvement
+- P-value - 0.000018: Meaning the improvement is statistically significant.

+- The Quadratic Model performs best so far in terms of both RMSE and MAE.
+- This suggests that introducing non-linearity (via a polynomial term) better captures the relationship between predictors and solargen.
+-The Quadratic Model avoids transformation artifacts (like log-scale back-transform issues), and improves predictive accuracy.